FFTAI/Wiki-GRx-Mujoco/README.md

 <img src="./run/robots/gr1t2/gr1t2.png" width="300" height="360" />

 ## Description
 This repository provides an environment used to test the RL policy trained in NVIDIA's Isaac Gym on the GRx robot model in Mujoco.
+Also you can use mujoco to review your robot.

 ## User Guide
-1. Create a conda environment:
+### Create a conda environment:

    Create conda environment:
    ```